 Published: March 2018 | Report Code: AT11432 | Available Format: PDF | Pages: 114

-The global automotive regenerative braking systems market is estimated to be valued at $6,555.6 million in 2017, and is expected to witness a CAGR of 18.6% during the forecast period.
-The industry is driven by the increasing demand of eco-friendly and fuel-efficient vehicles.
-The rising environmental concerns have forced the automakers to adopt certain technologies that can curb the increasing exhaust gas emissions and fuel consumption by vehicles.
-The regenerative braking systems (RBS), when deployed as a component in the vehicle, helps in achieving better fuel economy and also reduces these emissions.
+The automotive regenerative braking systems market size was $6,555.6 million in 2017, and it is projected to exhibit a CAGR of 18.6% during 2017–2023.
+The market is primarily driven by the burgeoning demand for environment-friendly and fuel-efficient vehicles.
+The escalating environmental concerns have impelled automobile companies to adopt certain technologies, such as regenerative braking systems (RBS), that can mitigate the exhaust emissions and fuel consumption of vehicles.

 The key players in the global automotive regenerative braking systems market are adopting strategies such as partnerships/agreements/collaborations, business expansions, product launches, mergers and acquisitions, among others.
 Innovative products and services, pricing strategies, market initiatives, and developing and extending the product lines are some of the initiatives undertaken by the market players to maintain competition in the industry.